project-imprimis/libprimis/doc/engine.md

 Textures which are not square are projected faithfully and there is no stretching of the shorter axis; this means that trim textures can be made skinny and narrow if desired to save space.

+Textures are projected onto the parent node normals and not the deformed surface normals, which causes distortion of the texture when it is heavily distorted.
+This effect additionally causes attempted blending of faces (like when trying to make rounded organic geometry) to have an unseemly seam along these boundaries, as these boundaries delimit different texture projection differences.

+This problem can be solved with the `triplanar` shader, which forces textures to be projected in three different directions such that the true normal caused by the distorted cube can be found accurately.

 ### 2.3.4 Texture Slot Properties